Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 [screenshot of finished report]

 This report can be used to highlight which applications users prefer, where to distribute resources, and combined with the other reports, you can now communicate usage data about your API to your stakeholders.

-If the accounts API is seeing a large number of requests per day and per minute, the organization may need to explore upgrading the API to handle the load.
-Or explore the current monetization policy to take advantage of the traffic.

-If the accounts API is seeing a low amount of per day traffic, but the per minute report shows traffic, you could be dealing with a variety of situations:

-* Activity: The API is being used heavily during a specific part of the day.
-* Security: Bots, or scripts, could be attempting to misuse your API.
-* Stability: If the API is experiencing technical issues, such as slow response times or errors, could be resulting in a large number of retries that spike the requests per minute.

 ### Latency for an API over the last 30 days